World’s first energy island takes shape in Belgium’s North Sea

 Energy island to link windfarms to the Belgian coast – and across borders

 The energy energy island is a main component of the MOG2 project, which aims to develop and build offshore transmission infrastructure and cable networks to link new wind farms in the Belgian North Sea to Elia’s high-voltage mainland transmission grid.
-The 6-hectare But this colossal amount of electricity is in part earmarked for neighbouring countries.
+This colossal amount of electricity is in part earmarked for neighbouring countries.
 The energy island will also serve as an interconnection point and provide the possibility of connecting more European territories in the future.

 Princess Elisabeth Island, with a target capacity of up to 3.5 GW, is a crucial link to Europe’s energy independence